chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/automate.md

 When we’ve finished reviewing we’re ready to merge UI changes with confidence—knowing that updates won’t accidentally introduce bugs.

-After you merge your code, Chromatic will also apply accepted baselines to stories on the target branch.
-That means you’ll only need to accept baselines a single time.
+After you merge your code back into the target branch, Chromatic will also transfer the accepted baselines so that you only need to accept baselines a single time.

 ## Continuous integration